omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

      accessing various features, and so on.
 The aim of these wizards is to get you productive in the shortest time possible.

-As a last step we create also an INI file template:
+As a last step in our example, we create also an INI file template:

-Create a file called `omnetpp.ini.ftl` and for our example, fill with:
+Create a file called `omnetpp.ini.ftl`, and fill with:

 	<#if wizardType=="simulation">
 	network = ${targetTypeName}
 	</#if>

 We need the INI file only if we are creating a simulation.
-If the current type is not 'simulation', an empty file will be generated and it will not be copied to the destination folder.
+If the current type is not `simulation`, an empty file will be generated and it will not be copied to the destination folder.